 Earthquakes will continue to be a fact of life in California; however, their effect on our lives and on future generations will gradually diminish as we acquire and apply the knowledge necessary to build safer structures.

-The Office of Statewide Health and Planning and Development (OSHPD) arranged for CSMIP to begin instrumenting hospital buildings in 1989.
-The program has instrumented 29 hospitals and health facilities throughout California.
+The California Department of Health Care Access and Information (HCAI) (formerly OSHPD) arranged for CSMIP to begin instrumenting hospital buildings in 1989.
+The program has instrumented scores of hospitals and health facilities throughout California.

 Since the 1989 Loma Prieta earthquake, a comprehensive project was initiated by the Department of Transportation (Caltrans) and CSMIP to instrument Caltrans bridges throughout the state.
 This project was in response to recommendations by the Governor's Board of Inquiry that Caltrans implement a comprehensive seismic instrumentation program to provide measurements of ground shaking and record the response of bridge structures during earthquakes.